Zivania: Production

-The production of zivania starts with the pressing of mature healthy grapes to produce must.
-The density of the grape must is then checked with a Baumé hydrometer to ensure it has a density value of less than 13° Baumé.
-This is necessary for the must to achieve complete and proper fermentation.
-The grape must, together with pomace, are then placed in large containers and let to ferment.
+Production starts with the pressing of mature grapes to produce must.
+The density of the grape must is checked with a Baumé hydrometer to ensure a value below 13° Baumé, necessary for complete fermentation.
+The grape must, together with pomace, are then placed in large containers and left to ferment.
 Traditionally, the must-pomace mixture was placed in large clay containers (pithos, πιθάρι).
 As soon as the fermentation process has completed (i.e. the fermented must is checked and confirmed to have a value of less or equal to 0° Baumé), the fermented must-pomace mixture is transferred to the main container of the still (kazani, καζάνι) for the distillation.

 The traditional zivania still is called lampikos (λαμπίκος, /el/; see also alembic) in the Greek dialect of Cyprus.
 In some villages of Cyprus, a single lampikos was usually shared by all villagers.
 The traditional zivania stills are similar to those used for tsikoudia in Crete.

 Once the main container of the still is hermetically shut, fire is set under it.
 The fire is monitored and maintained in order to produce constant heat.
 The first zivania that comes from the still has the highest alcohol content, while the last taken out of the apparatus has a low alcohol content and it is called porakos (πόρακος).
 The first zivania is typically discarded as it is not good for drinking because it contains harmful chemicals or is used for massaging sore body parts.

 Depending on the pre-distillation mixture, different qualities of zivania are produced: